davidchiles/FireSnoop/readme.md

 3rd Packet: 03...(payload)
 4th Packet: 8400...(payload)
 ```
 So in this case the first packet's counter is 81, in Hex, which is 129 in decimal and `129%128 = 1`.
 That looks to be how the counter works.
-The counter goes from 0 to 128 (may be off by one) then for starting packets 128 is added to it.
+The counter goes from 0 to 128 (may be off by one) then 128 is added to the counter for starting packets.

 But the counter increments on every message sent.